eurosky-social/fu-feed/README.md

 Thanks also to **[Graze](https://github.com/graze-social/personalization)**, whose Rust implementation of the LinkLonk algorithm for Bluesky feeds was a helpful reference.

-Where this implementation differs is **memory efficiency**.
-It holds the entire like graph in RAM as a compressed-sparse-row (CSR) layout of typed arrays with an arena-based string interner — DIDs and URIs are mapped to integer IDs in a chunked byte arena + an open-addressed hash, instead of JavaScript Maps/objects.
-That cuts graph memory roughly 2.5–3× versus a naive in-memory representation, so the full 90-day like graph fits in ~47 GB and the traversal runs in-process (tens of milliseconds) on a single commodity server.
+What this implementation focuses on is **fitting the graph in RAM**.
+It holds the entire like graph in memory as a compressed-sparse-row (CSR) layout of typed arrays with an arena-based string interner — DIDs and URIs are mapped to integer IDs in a chunked byte arena + an open-addressed hash, rather than JavaScript Maps/objects.
+That's ~2.5–3× leaner than the same graph built with ordinary JS Maps (the fallback `arrays` layout), so the full 90-day like graph fits in ~47 GB and the traversal runs in-process (tens of milliseconds) on a single commodity server.
+(Graze takes a different tack — the graph lives in Redis as day-tranched sorted sets, shared across feeds; this keeps it in-process for single-feed traversal latency.)

 ## License